Atom Interferometer Tests of Dark Matter: Direct Detection with Atom Interferometers

 Now let us consider the phase sensitivity.
 We ignore any effects from gravity here and set the average $\phi_{\rm{bkg}} = 0$.
 The standard deviation of the phase is then the minimum measurable phase shift, which is set by the number of nucleons, typical contrast, and other backgrounds.
+The experiments we consider do not directly list their minimum phase shifts.
+However, in the case of zero systematic issues, the phase sensitivity can be estimated by QNL as well \citep{Itano1993, Sorrentino2014}.
+We define our phase error as:

+Note that we assume perfect contrast when setting the phase constraints.
+We list the minimum measurable phase shifts for each mission in the last column of Table~\ref{tab:mission_params}.
+As in the case of the visibility, the phase sensitivity will also scale with $N_{\rm{meas}}$ as: $\sigma_\phi \propto N_{\rm{meas}}^{-1/2}$.

-While some experiments directly list their minimum phase shifts, some do not.
-For these other experiments, the minimum measurable acceleration can be used to calculate the minimum phase via:
+We note that the minimum measurable acceleration can also be used to calculate the minimum phase via:

-where $m_A$ is the mass of one atom within the atom interferometer, and the momentum injected by the laser beam has been written as a function of the separation of the wave packets and the measurement time.
+where $m_{\rm ind}$ is the mass of one independent particle within the atom interferometer, and the momentum injected by the laser beam has been written as a function of the separation of the wave packets and the measurement time.
 The factor of $1/4$ accounts for our use of the full measurement time, $t_{\rm{exp}}$, rather than the time between pulses ($\frac{1}{2}t_{\rm{exp}}$), which is typically used in these estimates.
-We list the minimum measurable phase shifts for each mission in the last column of Table~\ref{tab:mission_params}.